 The meeting of this post was called to order by Commander Dennis Jaeger at 1900 hours followed by the appropriate opening ceremonies.

-Roll call of officers was taken with 11 present and 2 absent.
+Roll call of officers was taken with 12 present and 1 absent.
+Quorum present.

 2nd Vice Robb Hanke: No Report

-There was a motion and second to approve the Finance Report as read.
-The motion was carried.
+Motion and second to approve the Finance Report.
+Motion carried.

-There was a motion and second to approve the Bar Report as read.
-The motion was carried.
+Motion and second to approve the Bar Report.
+Motion carried.